For Prospective Students

 - BIOL 121: Botany

-A: If you have taken advanced placement biology in high school, the Biology Department recommends that you begin with an introductory course in an area that you have not studied.
-If you have taken Anatomy and Physiology, you could start with Microbiology or Botany.
-If you have taken AP Bio, choose an area to explore in more depth, such as Marine Biology.
-Alternatively, you may enroll in a 200-level course such as Biometrics, Environmental Biology, Emerging Diseases, Cell Biology, Cell and Developmental Biology, or Evolution.
+If you have taken advanced placement biology in high school, the Biology Department recommends that you begin with an introductory course in an area that you have not studied.
+If you have taken Anatomy and Physiology or AP Biology, you could start with Botany, Zoology, or Microbiology.
+Alternatively, you may enroll in a 200-level course such as Biometrics, Emerging Diseases, or Cell Biology.

-A: Potential Biology majors are strongly encouraged to take a total of 3 science and math courses during their first year.
-All Biology majors require at least introductory chemistry (CHEM 117) and either Organic Chemistry (CHEM 230) or Environmental, Analytical, and Geochemistry (CHEM 220), as well as Calculus.
+Potential Biology majors are strongly encouraged to take a total of 3 science and math courses during their first year.
+All Biology majors require at least introductory chemistry (CHEM 117) and at least one additional course in Chemistry, Computer Science, Geology, Mathematics, or other related subject.
 It's a great idea to take some of these courses your first year.

-If you have arrived at Beloit with AP science or math credits, and/or if you are eager to get on to advanced courses such as Genetics, you should consider taking Biology 247, Biometrics, during your first year.
-This course deals with the application of statistics in biology.
+If you have arrived at Beloit with AP science or math credits, and/or if you are eager to get on to advanced courses such as Genetics, you should consider taking Biometrics (BIOL 247), during your first year.
+This course introduces experimental design and biological statistics.